 March 17: You will return home.
 The remainder of the class will involve online learning.

-This study abroad course is equivalent to EAPS 487 (EAPS 687 for graduate students) – Institute in Higher Education: Leading with Cultural Intelligence (1 credit)
+This program counts as a 1-credit course.
+The course is equivalent to EAPS 487 (EAPS 687 for graduate students) – Institute in Higher Education: Leading with Cultural Intelligence.

 In addition to your faculty, three to five UAlbany faculty and staff mentors will join you on-site.
 Their role is to provide students with educational, cultural, and leadership support.

-Accommodations in Scotland are included as part of the program.
-You will reside in dorms on the Heriot Watt University campus.
+You will reside near the Heriot Watt University campus.
 More information on the accommodations will be provided at the pre-departure orientation.

 All meals in Scotland, except snacks, are included as part of the program.